musicheardworldwide/sin-init/Docs/Blackhat/blackhat_docs/whatsyoursign.md

 # WhatsYourSign

 ### Description
 Verifying a file's cryptographic signature can deduce its origin or trustability.
-Unfortunately on OS X there is no simple way to view a file's signature from the [[sin/1.
-Initialization/Docs/Open WebUI Docs/Open WebUI tools|Open WebUI tools]].
+Unfortunately on OS X there is no simple way to view a file's signature from the [[sin/Initialization/Docs/Open WebUI Docs/Open WebUI tools|Open WebUI tools]].

 WhatsYourSign adds a menu item to Finder.app.
-Simply right-, or control-click on any file to display its cryptographic signing [[Information]]!
+Simply right-, or control-click on any file to display its cryptographic signing [[sin/Initialization/Docs/Open WebUI Docs/Information/Information]]!

 <p align="center"><img src="https://objective-see.com/images/WYS/whatsYourSign.png"></p>